DavidT3/DAXA/paper/paper.md

 ---

 # Summary
 We introduce a new, open-source, Python module for the acquisition and processing of archival data from multiple X-ray telescopes, Democratising Archival X-ray Astronomy (hereafter referred to as [Daxa]{.smallcaps}).
-The aim of \texttt{DAXA} is to provide a consistent, easy-to-use, interface with the disparate interfaces to different X-ray telescope data archives, and their processing packges, thus enabling much greater access to X-ray data for non-specialists.
-This in addition to providing low-level control of processing for X-ray experts.
+The aim of [Daxa]{.smallcaps} is to provide a consistent, easy-to-use, Python interface with the disparate X-ray telescope data archives, and their processing packages.
+This will enable much greater access to X-ray data for non-specialists, while preserving low-level control of processing for X-ray experts.
+The package is useful for identifying relevant observations of a single object of interest, but it excels at creating and managing multi-mission datasets for serendipitous studies of large samples of X-ray emitting objects.
+As we may enter an 'X-ray desert', with no new missions coming online, within the next decade, archival data is going to take on an even greater importance than it already has, and easy access to those archives will be vital to the continuation of X-ray astronomy.

 # Statement of need